 Applications are now closed for the 2015 Professional Mentoring Program

-Notification of matches will be emailed out by Friday, November 14th, 2014.
+Notification of matches will be emailed out on Friday, November 14th, 2014.

 NEW: Protege Application Fee

 All proteges applying to the 2015 program will have to pay an application fee: $20 for regular members and $10 for student members.
 While we wish we didn’t have to implement this fee, it is needed to help offset the costs associated with running the program as well as to help with the continued development of new programming for participants.
 If we are unable to match you with a mentor, your fee will be refunded.

 HRMA’s Professional Mentoring Program (PMP) provides the framework for members to be matched, according to specific needs and goals, with other members for the purpose of enhancing professional development in a meaningful and supportive way.
 This member-only program runs annually from January to June.
 With agreement from both parties, there is an option to continue on until the next program year commences, allowing participants to focus on their goals rather than the calendar.

 In our program, it is the protégé who directs the learning by taking on the responsibility of setting priorities and goals and being self-directed.
 The mentor’s role is to be a ‘guide on the side’.
 This learning partnership forms the guiding principle of the HRMA PMP.
 Whether you are a newcomer to the field of HR or a senior practitioner, the PMP can support you to expand, refine and build new skills.